 In an effort to comply with a Federal Mandate as well as a recent case law, Martin v.
-Boise (2018), the North Specific Planning Area (SPA), comprised of the cities of Placentia, Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Orange, Villa Park, Stanton, and Yorba Linda are collaborating on a regional approach to address homelessness in the North SPA.
+Boise (2018), the North Specific Planning Area (SPA), comprised of the cities of Placentia, Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Orange, Villa Park, Stanton, and Yorba Linda have collaborated on a regional approach to address homelessness in the North SPA.

 This decision along with the recent Orange County Federal Court case presiding under Judge Carter significantly limits the City’s ability to manage and control homeless proliferation and public camping in our community.
-In order to comply with these Federal requirements and court decisions, and to ensure that the City maintains local control over enforcement of its own anti-camping ordinance in public areas, including public sidewalks, the City of Placentia along with the North SPA cities have identified two potential locations for Navigation Centers– one in Placentia and one in Buena Park.
+In order to comply with these Federal requirements and court decisions, and to ensure that the City maintains local control over enforcement of its own anti-camping ordinance in public areas, including public sidewalks, the City of Placentia along with the North SPA cities identified two locations for Navigation Centers – one in Placentia and one in Buena Park.

-After community input as well as site evaluations, 731 S. Melrose Street, which is located in an industrial portion of the City, was purchased to serve as the Navigation Center.
-The proposed location was identified as a suitable location for safely housing persons that are experiencing homelessness as well as addressing the following factors:
+After receiving community input, as well as site evaluations, 731 S. Melrose Street, which is located in an industrial portion of the City, was purchased to serve as a Navigation Center.
+The location was identified as a suitable location for safely housing persons that are experiencing homelessness as well as addressing the following factors:

 - Siting for Industrial zone (meets SB2 zone criteria)